 Corey Bradberry is an award-winning, Atlanta-based stage director working to advance the role of theatre in contemporary American society.
-Corey holds a Master of Fine Arts degree in stage directing from University of Southern Mississippi, and a Bachelor of Arts degree from Kennesaw State University.
-Corey is also a seasoned dramaturg, stage manager, producer, performer, and arts educator, currently holding the title of Assistant Professor with Kennesaw State University’s Theatre & Performance Studies program.
-He has also trained at the Dell’Arte International School of Physical Theatre.
+Corey holds a Master of Fine Arts degree in stage directing from the University of Southern Mississippi, a Bachelor of Arts degree from Kennesaw State University, and has trained at the Dell’Arte International School of Physical Theatre.
+Corey is also a seasoned producer, stage manager, performer, dramaturg, writer, and arts educator.